micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-Again, the kingdom of heaven is like a [^q]dragnet which was cast into the sea and gathered in fish of every sort.
+Again, the kingdom of heaven is like a dragnet which was cast into the sea and gathered in fish of every sort.